CONCUSSION is subtype of the traumatic brain injury induced by either high-velocity acceleration of the head or direct impact to the skull.

 The steps of return to play include rest, light aerobic exercise, sport-specific drills, non-contact drills, full contact practice and finally return to play.

-The use of multimodal physiotherapy treatment may also be useful in the event that there is vestibular or cervical dysfunction.
+The use of multimodal physiotherapy treatment may also be useful in the event of vestibular or cervical dysfunction.

 HOW CAN I PROTECT MY HEAD FROM ANOTHER CONCUSSION?